Jackson is a film and animation enthusiast who enjoys drawing. He likes to create tutorials to help others learn how to draw.

-Take a look at the two arm drawings to the right.
+Take a look at the two arm drawings above.
 It should be fairly obvious that they are both arms, but the one at the top is kind of straight and lacks any kind of definition.
 It's the kind of arm that Shaggy on Scooby-Doo might be drawn with.
 There isn't much there.

 Gentle curves can indicate something very different to the eyes.
 It's all in the nuance.

 Often times, artists will begin by blocking out a drawing with simple shapes, rather than trying to tackle the complex collection all at once.
 This can be an extremely beneficial process when accompanied by nuances to lines, as you go.

 This is a step that's about developing an artist's eye.
 It's about seeing things and breaking them down into simple ovals, circles, rectangles, or lines.
 It's not always easy, but in the end, it's worth the trouble to take an image in smaller chunks.